State infrastructure planning

 Regional Infrastructure Plans

-The new State Infrastructure Strategy will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021.
+The State Infrastructure Strategy 2022 will be supported by seven Regional Infrastructure Plans that are being progressively developed from 2022.

-The introduction of the Regional Infrastructure Plans recognises the significant role infrastructure plays in catalysing regional economic recovery, growth and liveability.
-They will take a place-based approach to ensure regionally significant infrastructure needs are considered and prioritised.
+The introduction of Regional Infrastructure Plans recognises the significant role infrastructure plays in catalysing regional economic recovery, growth and livability.

 Former State Infrastructure Plan (Strategy and Capital Program)